×

 Public Holidays

 Hong Kong provides two types of public holidays: statutory and general holidays.
 Statutory holidays are mandated under the Employment Ordinance and must be provided to all employees.
-General holidays include every Sunday, all statutory holidays and an additional 4 holidays.
+General holiday under General Holidays Ordinance means a day which banks, educational establishments, public offices and Government departments shall keep as a holiday.